drclongstaff/shiny-clots/README.md

 ### Zymogen activation, for example plasminogen activation assays

 Clotting and fibrinolysis cascades involve zymogen activation reactions, which are often studied in isolation.
-For example reaction mixtures of enzyme (streptokinase), substrate (plasminogen) and chromogenic substrate that is sensitive to the generated plasmin.
+For example reaction mixtures of enzyme (e.g. streptokinase), substrate (e.g. plasminogen) and chromogenic substrate that is sensitive to the generated plasmin.
 The rate of plasmin generation (in other words the activity of streptokinase) can be derived from plots of chromogenic substrate hydroloysis versus time squared.
 This app makes these calculations easy to perform.

 <img src="./images/screenCapSq.png" alt="zymogen"
 	title="Curves and calculations for zymogen activation" width="602" height="826" />

-The app can be used to calculate rates of simple chromogenic substrate hydrolysis, rates of absorbance versus time squared, or by providing a few parameters, the rate of substrate activation in pM/s
+The app can be used to calculate rates of simple chromogenic substrate hydrolysis, rates of absorbance versus time squared, or by providing a few parameters, the rate of zymogen activation in pM/s

 <A HREF = "https://drclongstaff.shinyapps.io/zymogenCL" TARGET="_blank">Online app is here</A>